MarioniLab/EmptyDrops2017/analysis/pbmc4k/analysis.md

 <img src="analysis_files/figure-html/unnamed-chunk-16-1.png" width="100%" />

-# Clustering and marker gene detection
+# Clustering with graph-based methods

 We use the shared nearest neighbour method for clustering.